With Treatment

 Call (855) 372-9382 for 24/7 help with treatment.

-Recovery Network Of Programs Inc Kinsella Treatment Center Mats is a methadone addiction treatment center in Bridgeport, Connecticut.
-It is located in Fairfield County at 1862 Commerce Drive, 06605 zip.
-Recovery Network Of Programs Inc Kinsella Treatment Center Mats provides intensive outpatient treatment, outpatient treatment and outpatient detoxification.
-Recovery Network Of Programs Inc Kinsella Treatment Center Mats provides buprenorphine maintenance, suboxone prescription and methadone detox.
-Other than methadone treatment, Recovery Network Of Programs Inc Kinsella Treatment Center Mats offers substance use education, hepatitis education, counseling and support and family counseling.
-Recovery Network Of Programs Inc Kinsella Treatment Center Mats provides medication assisted services to men and women.
+Recovery Network Of Programs Inc Kinsella Treatment Center Mats is a methadone clinic in Bridgeport, CT.
+It is situated in Fairfield County at 1862 Commerce Drive, 06605 zip.
+Recovery Network Of Programs Inc Kinsella Treatment Center Mats provides outpatient treatment, outpatient detoxification and outpatient methadone/buprenorphine or naltrexone treatment.
+Recovery Network Of Programs Inc Kinsella Treatment Center Mats provides methadone maintenance, methadone detox and buprenorphine detox.
+Other than methadone treatment, Recovery Network Of Programs Inc Kinsella Treatment Center Mats offers HIV and AIDS education, support and counseling, substance use education and marital/couples counseling.
+Recovery Network Of Programs Inc Kinsella Treatment Center Mats provides medication-assisted services to women and men.
+Recovery Network Of Programs Inc Kinsella Treatment Center Mats also provides treatment in Spanish.

-Southwest Connecticut Mh Systems is a methadone clinic in Bridgeport, CT.
+Southwest Connecticut Mh Systems is a methadone treatment facility in Bridgeport, Connecticut.
 It is located in Fairfield County at 1635 Central Avenue, 1st Floor, 06610 zip.
 Southwest Connecticut Mh Systems provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient treatment and regular outpatient treatment.
-Southwest Connecticut Mh Systems provides suboxone prescription, relapse prevention from naltrexone and buprenorphine maintenance.
-Other than methadone treatment, Southwest Connecticut Mh Systems offers individual counseling, substance use education and hepatitis education, counseling and support.
-Southwest Connecticut Mh Systems provides medication assisted treatment to women and men.
-Southwest Connecticut Mh Systems also offers treatment in Creole, Italian and Spanish.
+Southwest Connecticut Mh Systems provides relapse prevention from naltrexone, buprenorphine maintenance and suboxone prescription.
+Other than methadone treatment, Southwest Connecticut Mh Systems offers family counseling, health education services and individual counseling.
+Southwest Connecticut Mh Systems provides medication assisted treatment to men and women.

-New Era Rehabilitation Center Inc nerc is a methadone clinic in Bridgeport, Connecticut.
+New Era Rehabilitation Center Inc nerc is a methadone addiction treatment center in Bridgeport, Connecticut.
 It is situated in Fairfield County at 3851 Main Street, 2nd Floor, 06606 zip.
-New Era Rehabilitation Center Inc nerc provides outpatient treatment, outpatient detoxification and intensive outpatient treatment.
-New Era Rehabilitation Center Inc nerc provides methadone detox, buprenorphine maintenance and methadone/buprenorphine for pain management.
-Other than methadone treatment, New Era Rehabilitation Center Inc nerc offers group counseling, family counseling and health education services.
-New Era Rehabilitation Center Inc nerc provides medication assisted treatment to men and women.
-New Era Rehabilitation Center Inc nerc also offers staff that speak Spanish.
+New Era Rehabilitation Center Inc nerc provides outpatient treatment, intensive outpatient treatment and regular outpatient treatment.
+New Era Rehabilitation Center Inc nerc provides buprenorphine detox, buprenorphine maintenance and methadone/buprenorphine for pain management.
+Other than methadone treatment, New Era Rehabilitation Center Inc nerc offers hepatitis education, counseling and support, HIV and AIDS education, support and counseling and substance use education.
+New Era Rehabilitation Center Inc nerc provides medication-assisted treatment to men and women.

 Liberation Programs Inc Bridgeport Iop is a methadone clinic in Bridgeport, CT.
-It is situated in Fairfield County at 399 Mill Hill Avenue, 06610 zip.
-Liberation Programs Inc Bridgeport Iop provides regular outpatient treatment, outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+It is located in Fairfield County at 399 Mill Hill Avenue, 06610 zip.
+Liberation Programs Inc Bridgeport Iop provides intensive outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
 Liberation Programs Inc Bridgeport Iop provides methadone maintenance.
-Other than methadone treatment, Liberation Programs Inc Bridgeport Iop offers individual counseling, health education services and marital/couples counseling.
-Liberation Programs Inc Bridgeport Iop provides medication assisted treatment to women and men.
-Liberation Programs Inc Bridgeport Iop also offers addiction treatment in Spanish.
+Other than methadone treatment, Liberation Programs Inc Bridgeport Iop offers marital/couples counseling, individual counseling and health education services.
+Liberation Programs Inc Bridgeport Iop provides medication assisted services to men and women.
+Liberation Programs Inc Bridgeport Iop also provides treatment in Spanish.

-Chemical Abuse Services Agency Inc casa/hostos Outpatient Tx is a methadone clinic in Bridgeport, Connecticut.
+Chemical Abuse Services Agency Inc casa/hostos Outpatient Tx is a methadone clinic in Bridgeport, CT.
 It is situated in Fairfield County at 690 Arctic Street, 06608 zip.
-Chemical Abuse Services Agency Inc casa/hostos Outpatient Tx provides intensive outpatient treatment, regular outpatient treatment and outpatient day treatment or partial hospitalization.
+Chemical Abuse Services Agency Inc casa/hostos Outpatient Tx provides full residential treatment, regular outpatient treatment and long-term residential treatment.
 Chemical Abuse Services Agency Inc casa/hostos Outpatient Tx provides suboxone prescription, relapse prevention from naltrexone and buprenorphine maintenance.
-Other than methadone treatment, Chemical Abuse Services Agency Inc casa/hostos Outpatient Tx offers employment counseling or training, group counseling and HIV and AIDS education, support and counseling.
-Chemical Abuse Services Agency Inc casa/hostos Outpatient Tx provides medication assisted services to women and men.
-Chemical Abuse Services Agency Inc casa/hostos Outpatient Tx also offers drug treatment in Spanish.
+Other than methadone treatment, Chemical Abuse Services Agency Inc casa/hostos Outpatient Tx offers family counseling, group counseling and HIV and AIDS education, support and counseling.
+Chemical Abuse Services Agency Inc casa/hostos Outpatient Tx provides medication assisted services to men and women.
+Chemical Abuse Services Agency Inc casa/hostos Outpatient Tx also provides addiction treatment in Spanish.

 Methadone is a long-acting opioid agonist medication that is used to treat opioid dependence.
 It works by binding to the same receptors in the brain as other opioids, such as heroin or prescription painkillers, but without producing the same euphoric high.
 This helps to reduce cravings and withdrawal symptoms, making it easier for individuals to maintain abstinence from illicit opioids.
 Methadone is typically administered as a daily oral dose under the supervision of a healthcare provider in a methadone clinic.